LengmoAngel/NatTypePigeon/README.md

 Build the container image using the supplied Dockerfile (Node 20 Alpine).
 A compose file is also available for convenience.

+## Version control notes

+Keep the generated `package-lock.json` in the repository so installations stay reproducible across environments.
+The lockfile is required for CI and container builds that rely on deterministic dependency resolution.

 ## Self Check

 Run `scripts/selfcheck.sh` to print the active STUN configuration.
 This helps verify environment variables before executing RFC5780 probing.